Common deal structures

 What are the key features of an asset sale and purchase?

-An asset acquisition may be structured as either the acquisition of the "total gross assets" of the target, or the acquisition of only a portion of the target's assets.
+An asset acquisition may be structured either as the acquisition of the "total gross assets" of the target or the acquisition of only a portion of the target's assets.

 Acquisition of the "total gross assets" of the target: A sale of the target company's total gross assets is a sale of a business as a going concern, including all of its rights and obligations.